Cerebral Palsy Attorney NYC

-The New York Cerebral Palsy Lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have more than 100 years of experience representing the families of babies who have been injured or have died as the result of medical malpractice involving infant brain injuries and other injuries related to complications during prenatal care, labor, delivery, or newborn care.
+The New York Cerebral Palsy Lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have more than 100 years of experience representing the families of babies who have been injured or have died as the result of medical malpractice involving infant cerebral palsy and brain injuries related to complications during prenatal care, labor, delivery, or newborn care.
+Call our Manhattan Law Firm for a free consultation at (212)-943-1090.

 - $103,000,000 verdict (one of the largest ever) in a Broome County medical malpractice case on behalf of a baby brain damaged at birth.